Esssssss31/Open-API-for-Public-Transport-Data-for-Commuter-Mobile-App-Developers/README.md

 This project is licensed under the {} License - see the LICENSE file for details.

 ## Acknowledgements
 This project was inspired by the need for better bus information systems in the Philippines.
 Thanks to the Google Transit Partner Program for providing access to the GTFS feed specification.

 ***
-## Other similar open source projects outside the Philippine
+## Other similar open source projects outside the Philippines
 Here are some open source projects related to public transit information systems:

 1. Transitland - an open platform for accessing and sharing transit data from around the world: https://github.com/transitland/transitland